NoamanKhalil/project-nomad-MacOs/README.md

 ## Community & Resources

+Project N.O.M.A.D. is built for the community — by people who believe that knowledge and tools should be accessible to everyone, online or off.
+Whether you're prepping for emergencies, building a learning server for your family, or just curious about self-hosted tech, you belong here.

 - **Website:** [www.projectnomad.us](https://www.projectnomad.us) - Learn more about the project
 - **Discord:** [Join the Community](https://discord.com/invite/crosstalksolutions) - Get help, share your builds, and connect with other NOMAD users
 - **Benchmark Leaderboard:** [benchmark.projectnomad.us](https://benchmark.projectnomad.us) - See how your hardware stacks up against other NOMAD builds
+- **X / Twitter:** Follow [@KhalilNoaman](https://x.com/KhalilNoaman) for updates, behind-the-scenes development, and community highlights

 ## License